 The Virginia Natural Area Preserves System was established in the late 1980's to protect some of the most significant natural areas in the Commonwealth.
 A site becomes a component of the preserve system once it is dedicated as a natural area preserve by the Director of the Department of Conservation & Recreation.
 Natural area dedication works in much the same way as a conservation easement by placing legally binding restrictions on future activities on a property.
 The Natural Area Preserve System includes examples of some of the rarest natural communities and rare species habitats in Virginia.
-This system now includes sixty one dedicated natural areas totaling 55,352 acres.
+This system now includes sixty two dedicated natural areas totaling 55,396 acres.

 Most of the preserves are owned by the Department of Conservation and Recreation, but some are lands owned by local governments, universities, private citizens and The Nature Conservancy (a private conservation organization).

 Each natural area preserve is managed primarily for the benefit of the rare plants, animals and natural communities found there.
 Some preserves feature low-intensity public access facilities such as trails and parking.
 These are open year-round during daylight hours but may be subject to temporary closure to protect sensitive species or during some management activities, such as prescribed burning.
 Access to other preserves is restricted but generally may be arranged by contacting the site owner or manager.

 Personal Mobility on Trails